 EntityDAC is an ORM for Delphi with LINQ support.
 It provides a powerful framework

-that allows to perform object-relational mapping of database objects to Delphi classes
+that allows performing object-relational mapping of database objects to Delphi classes

 with full support for encapsulation, inheritance, polymorphism and other OOP features.

 To retrieve data from a database, LINQ is used as a database independent query engine.

 In addition, there is a feature-rich ORM modeling tool available - Entity Developer

 that allows you to create and edit your ORM models visually, and generate Delphi entity

 There are several approaches to database application development.
 Database-First

 — a database is developed first, then a data model and application classes